devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

   - Likewise, the functionality related to the flags in the PUBLISH message (e.g. the RETAIN flag) does not have to be implemented
   - message delivery retry (4.4).
 Given that QoS > 0 is not to be implemented, this does not have to be implemented.
     Same goes for message ordering (4.6)
+  - empty client ID does not have to be supported

 If an unsupported message or message with unsupported content is received, the server can close the connection.
+For example, expanding on the 'empty client ID' item above, if the server receives CONNECT message with empty client ID, it can correctly refuse such message
+(see section *3.1.3.1 Client Identifier* of the MQTT specification) and then close the network connection.

 The implementation should make every attempt to verify message content based on the MQTT protocol specification.